 Primitive Pursuits club is dedicated to connecting with nature through ancestral living skills and ancient pathways of awareness.
 We practice and teach skills such as fire by friction, braintanning animal hides, wild edible and medicinal plants, shelter, tracking, flintknapping, primitive trapping, primitive cooking, bowmaking, and much more!

-- Society for Conservation Biology7pm, every other Thursday, 110 Marshall
+- Society for Conservation BiologyWednesdays at 6:30pm in 110 Marshall

-The Society for Conservation Biology, Central New York Chapter, strives to carry out the mission statement of our international society: to advances the science and practice of conserving Earth's biological diversity.
-We do this by volunteer our time in wildlife rehabilitation areas, zoos, and parks both in Syracuse and around the world.
+The Society for Conservation Biology, Central New York Chapter, strives to carry out the mission statement of our international society: to advance the science and practice of conserving Earth's biological diversity.
+We do this by volunteering our time in wildlife rehabilitation areas, zoos, and parks both in Syracuse and around the world.

-- Student Activities Programming Board (SAPB)Tuesdays at 4pm in 110 Moon Library
+- Student Activities Programming Board (SAPB)Mondays at 4pm in 12 Bray Hall (Bray Space)

 We are the Student Activities Programming Board at SUNY ESF.
 We are here to provide ESF students with entertaining, educational and social campus-wide programming throughout the year, free of charge.
 In the past we have brought comedians, ghost hunters, and animal trainers to campus.
 We have also provided opportunities for students to see shows in the Syracuse area and do activities such as bowing and laser-tag all for free.
 We welcome any and all ideas or suggestions and can always use more help – it’s a great way to get involved on campus!